Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

 The structure of the pipeline is in the format required by the **targets** package and it is configured in the `_targets.R` script file.
 For more information on the logic and formatting of targets, see [targets manual](https://books.ropensci.org/targets/).
 At the end of the pipeline configuration

-**An interactive directed acyclic graph (DAG) flowchart description of the pipeline can be found [here](https://raw.githack.com/Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/main/output/pipeline_network/objects_pipeline.html).** Circles depict different objects produced in the pipeline.
+**An interactive directed acyclic graph (DAG) flowchart description of the pipeline can be found [here](https://raw.githack.com/Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/main/output/pipeline_network/objects_pipeline.html).**
+Circles depict different objects produced in the pipeline.
 Note that the graph can be zoomed (pinched), different objects moved (drag) and different parts highlighted (click on object) to enable easier reading.

-### Vesla_functions_COD.r
+### Guide to used functions
 Vesla_functions_COD.r determines the functions used in different steps of the pipeline.
 The functions can be categorized in five different stages of the pipeline:
 1. obtaining data (functions starting with `get_VESLA`)
 2. restructuring and combining data (functions starting with `shape_VESLA_data`),